lld18/Sierraleonertd/docs/source/05OSeMOSYSModelDatabase.rst

 3.1.1 Energy balance of Sierra Leone
 ---------

 The energy balance is the most important source of data for the energy model of OSeMOSYS-SL.
+Projections for the sectoral energy demands within Sierra Leone were projected based on historic data made available by EDSA, and modelled using MAED as outlined in sections 2 and 3.

 3.1.2 Other key databases